stechmann/TonUINO/docs/README_EN.md

 The script offers two options to do this:

   1. Using the tools `say` (requires macOS) and `ffmpeg`.
 If you have a Mac this way is pretty simple.
-  2. Using the Google text-to-speech service.
+  2. Using Googles text-to-speech service.
 For this option you need an API key (which is free for the amount of messages you need), but the result sounds better than option one.

 The audio message files are not available for download at this point in time.